 How much MONEY are you throwing away?

-Many building or office managers look at recycling as an expense or as a utility when recycling can not only lower your expenses, but help with your buildings green initiative and reduce your carbon footprint.
+Many building or office managers look at recycling as an expense.
+However, recycling can not only lower your expenses, but help with your buildings green initiative and reduce your carbon footprint.
 The solid waste industry continues to consolidate the finite landfill resources into even larger and even fewer corporations.
 The result being an escalation of trash disposal prices that occur on an annual basis.

 Step one requires that data is collected to complete a waste characterization report to understand how many "actual" cubic yards of waste are generated daily and what types of valuable recyclable commodities are present in the properties waste stream.
 By surveying the buildings at night, Arthur's team was able to determine exactly how many cubic yards of trash the janitorial crew collected from each building.
 Then by visually inspecting the waste material, they identified the percentage by volume of cardboard, office paper, plastic, aluminum, and glass in the waste stream.
 They also recorded the percentage of the total dumpster capacity that was being filled with trash.

 Using the data collected from the waste review, they were able to determine that the buildings were only actually consuming less than 60% of the waste collection services that they had been getting billed for on their invoices.
 Arthur immediately reduced the collection services from a five times per week pickup frequency down to a 3 times per week frequency.
 He additionally consolidated his vendors from two to one.
 The result was an immediate 46% cost reduction and he hadn't even started the recycling program yet!

 Arthur then started a recycling program at each of the buildings, and expects to reduce his pickup frequency by another 33% or more, by diverting material from the trash.
 This process is simple and we can help your business achive similar results.